Terms and Conditions

 11.8.
 No party shall make, or permit any person to make, any public announcement concerning these Terms and Conditions without the prior written consent of the other parties (such consent not to be unreasonably withheld or delayed), except as required by law, any governmental or regulatory authority (including, without limitation, any relevant securities exchange), any court or other authority of competent jurisdiction.

 11.9.
-The provisions of this clause 11 shall survive termination of the Agreement.
+The provisions of this Section 11 shall survive termination of the Agreement.

 12. Disclaimer of Warranties